 If OVERDOSE is suspected:

-- If you have any questions about magnesium hydroxide suspension, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about magnesium hydroxide suspension, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about magnesium hydroxide

-- Other brands: Milk of Magnesia, Phillips' Milk of Magnesia, Ex-Lax Milk of Magnesia, Dulcolax Milk of Magnesia
+Milk of Magnesia, Phillips' Milk of Magnesia, Dulcolax Milk of Magnesia, Pedia-Lax Chewable Tablets, Ex-Lax Milk of Magnesia